SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 People have different opinions on whether 2010 is in the decade that contains 2019 or the previous decade.
 I think there is no significant event for me in 2010, so it doesn't matter for the discussion.
-Therefore, let’s avoid the debate and go straight into 2011.
+Therefore, let's avoid the debate and go straight into 2011.

 ### 2011: Killing the Class BBS